Convert a new Epson EcoTank home office printer into a sublimation printer. Below is the complete video and step-by-step tutorial!

 Flip open the EcoTank lid and you'll see a sticker along the back that shows the color along with the coordinating tank.
 There is Black, Yellow, Magenta, and Cyan.
 These four colors make up all of the colors you can possibly print.
 Isn't that cool!

-One at a time, flip back the lid of an eco tank, place the bottle over the nozzle of the tank and lightly press into place.
+One at a time, flip back the lid of an eco tank, place the bottle over the nozzle of the tank and lightly press it into place.
 The ink will start to flow into the tank.
 Make sure not to squeeze or shake the bottle, because you may get air bubbles in your tank and that can give you printer lines when printing.

 Repeat with all four colors making sure to fill each tank with its correct color.
 You can see the tanks fill, and the bottle will stop dispensing ink when the tank is full.